vivek231/breast_tumor_segmentation/README.md

 + Dataset Folder

+Datset path will follow the similar structure: Dataset/breast/train/a-b folders, Dataset/breast/test/a-b folders,

-Please put your image inside folder "a" and binary mask into "b" in both train and test folders.
+Please put your images inside folder "a" and binary mask into "b" in both train and test folders.

 + Train the model: